 Though small in number for much of its history, Black GSAS graduates had an outsized impact on society, culture, and world affairs.
 In addition to Du Bois—a co-founder of the National Association for the Advancement of Colored People, an accomplished sociologist, and a towering figure in 20th-century thinking on race—the School’s Black alumni included Ralph Bunche, architect of the United Nations and the first person of color to receive the Nobel Peace Prize; Carter Woodson, the pioneering historian of the African diaspora; Alain Locke, Bunche’s mentor at Howard University and the leader of the Harlem Renaissance; and John Hope Franklin, a groundbreaking scholar of African American history.
 Despite the achievements of these alumni, however, GSAS would not admit more than a handful of students of color each year until the 1970s.

 Women could not enroll at GSAS until 1962; however, they did pursue graduate studies through the Harvard Annex, later known as Radcliffe College, which granted its first master of arts “certificate” in 1890.
 In 1894, Radcliffe College became a degree-granting institution, awarding its first PhD in 1902.
-The School produced some of the University’s first female advanced degree recipients of color, including Mary S. Locke, the first Black American to receive a master of arts from Harvard (1893), and Eva B. Dykes, the first Black American woman to complete the requirements for a PhD (1921).
+The School produced some of the University’s first female advanced degree recipients of color, including Eva B. Dykes, a scholar of English literature and the first Black woman in the United States to complete the requirements for a PhD (1921).
 Enrollment grew, and by 1930, Radcliffe had become the largest graduate school among women’s colleges.

 In 1934, Harvard established the Radcliffe Graduate School.
 Some of its distinguished PhDs include the late philosopher Susanne Knauth Langer; astronomer Cecilia Payne-Gaposchkin, the second woman to receive tenure in Harvard’s Faculty of Arts and Sciences; geophysicist Margaret Kivelson; and Jean Berko Gleason, a psycholinguist whose research transformed scholars’ understanding of how children acquire language.